Benji (1974 film): Theme song

-The movie's theme song, "I Feel Love", recorded by the country music musician Charlie Rich, won a Golden Globe award for Best Original Song in 1975.
+The film's theme song, "I Feel Love", recorded by the country music musician Charlie Rich, won a Golden Globe award for Best Original Song in 1975.
+It also received an Oscar nomination for Best Original Song.

 Production

 The outdoor scenes were filmed primarily in McKinney, Texas; and the house located at 1104 South Tennessee Street served as the "haunted house" where the Chapman kids were held hostage, as well as serving as production headquarters during the filming.
 The house has since been renovated into a bed and breakfast.
 The park scenes were in Dallas.
 The municipal building was filmed in Denton, Texas.

-The film and the ensuing franchise was created after Joe Camp expressed concern over the overabundance of family films released through the four wall distribution concept.
-He told Variety magazine in 1977: "It has become an industry-caused thing, but the G rated classification has to some degree become 'if it's G, it can't be for me'."
+The film and the ensuing franchise was created after Joe Camp expressed concern over the overabundance of family films released through the four-wall distribution concept.
+He told Variety magazine in 1977: "It has become an industry-caused thing, but the G-rated classification has to some degree become 'if it's G, it can't be for me'."
 Camp observed that four-wall companies had saturated the market for G-rated product; in response to the diminished quality of their films, he created Benji.

 Higgins appeared on screen with Edgar Buchanan, with whom he had appeared in the TV series Petticoat Junction; this was the final film for both.

-Reception
+Reception and legacy

-Produced on a budget of $500,000, it grossed $39.6 million in the United States, making it the ninth highest-grossing film of 1974.
+Produced on a budget of $500,000, it grossed $31.5 million in the United States, making it the ninth highest-grossing film of 1974.
 The film grossed a total of $45 million in worldwide receipts.
 The film earned an 86% approval rating on the review aggregate website Rotten Tomatoes.

 Variety called the film "a very superior piece of family fare.
 Its star is a dog, ragtag in appearance and with a winning way that should endear it to every audience fortunate enough to catch the picture."
-Gene Siskel gave the film two-and-a-half stars out of four, calling it "agreeable" but criticizing "a few cheap grabs for emotion."
 Linda Gross of the Los Angeles Times called it a "cheery family film" that was "prettily photographed."
 Michael Grossbard of The Monthly Film Bulletin described the film as "quite effectively told from a doggy-eye view" and wrote that Joe Camp "seems to have cracked the Disney monopoly on family entertainment with his first effort, though the Master in his heyday had more wit, originality and artistry."

-Higgins was nominated for a PATSY Award for the best animal performance of the year in a feature film, but lost out to Tonto the cat from Harry and Tonto.
+Gene Siskel of the Chicago Tribune, on the other hand, gave the film two-and-a-half stars out of four, calling it "agreeable" but criticizing "a few cheap grabs for emotion."

-In 2006, the film was nominated by the American Film Institute as one of the most inspirational films of the past 100 years.
+Higgins was nominated for a PATSY Award for the best animal performance of the year in a feature film, but lost out to Tonto the cat from the Oscar-winning Harry and Tonto.